hpepanda/atm-iot/README.md

     "streamUri": "ws://<IP address of the Raspberry Pi>:8084/", "imagePath": "<The name of the saved image and path where it will be saved>"
     ```
-5. Start the ImageProcessing server:
+5. Start the "ImageProcessing" server:

     ```
     npm start